Sorry, you need to enable JavaScript to visit this website.

 WITH TARPEYO TOUCHPOINTS, THERE’S NO TRIP TO THE PHARMACY

 Once your healthcare provider has prescribed TARPEYO, it’s delivered directly to your doorstep.
-TARPEYO is shipped to you from an exclusive specialty pharmacy (a mail-order pharmacy that sells specialty drugs) called Biologics.
+TARPEYO is shipped to you from an exclusive specialty pharmacy (a mail-order pharmacy that sells specialty drugs).
 TARPEYO is not available at any other pharmacy.

 Doctor